milonAAA/agency-voice-interface/README.md

 Standalone tools are independent functions not associated with specific agents or agencies.

 To add a new standalone tool:
-1. Create a new file in the `tools/` directory.
+1. Create a new file in the `tools/` directory
-2. Implement the `run` method using async syntax, utilizing `asyncio.to_thread` for blocking operations.
+2. Implement the `run` method using async syntax, utilizing `asyncio.to_thread` for blocking operations
 3. Install any necessary dependencies: `uv add <package_name>`

 ### Adding New Agencies